VanWrinkle/Crumbs_App/server/README.md

   - Issued when the user is successfully deleted

 **On Failure:**
-- [ ] HTTP Method: `400 Bad Request`
-  - Issued in cases where the username is missing
 - [ ] HTTP Method: `401 Unauthorized`
   - Issued in cases where the user is not logged in
 - [ ] HTTP Method: `500 Internal Server Error`
   - Issued when the server fails to handle the request for deletion due to an internal error
+- [ ] HTTP Method: `504 Gateway Timeout`
+  - Issued in cases where the database connection fails

 ---